 - A-Cup Angst: Subtle, but some of her interactions with Nico Robin and later commentary on Mami Tomoe suggest this.

-- Like A Daughter To Me: To Anakin when not suffering from Sakura Syndrome.
+- Like a Son to Me: To Anakin when not suffering from Sakura Syndrome.

 - Friend to All Children: Ahsoka continues to aide the younglings in their arc of the Clone Wars story because of this, and because they are relaxing to her and help her avoid relapsing.